atropos-null/LS/py109/py109_studyguide.md

 #### Everything is _actually_ an Object

-1. Primitive Types are Objects: Unlike languages like C or Java where primitive types (`int`, `float`) are distinct from objects, in Python even these basic types are full-fledged objects:
+1. **Primitive Types are Objects**: Unlike languages like C or Java where primitive types (`int`, `float`) are distinct from objects, in Python even these basic types are full-fledged objects:

 ```python
 # Integers are objects